 More information about Honduras is available on the Honduras Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-Honduras is an ally of the United States, and its population has historically registered some of the highest favorability ratings in the hemisphere toward the United States.
-U.S. policy in Honduras focuses on deterring illegal immigration to the United States; strengthening democratic governance, including the promotion of human rights and the rule of law; enhancing economic prosperity; and improving the long-term security situation in the country.
-U.S. government programs promote a healthy and open economy capable of sustainable growth, an improved business and investment climate, protection of U.S. citizen and corporate rights, and the well-being and security of the Honduran people.
-The United States works with Honduras to address regional challenges – including illegal immigration, the fight against transnational criminal networks, narcotics trafficking, money laundering, and trafficking in persons – and encourages and supports Honduran efforts to protect the environment.
+Honduras is an ally of the United States, and Hondurans historically view the United States favorably.
+U.S. policy in Honduras focuses on strengthening democratic governance; deterring irregular migration to the United States; responding to forced displacement and humanitarian needs; promoting respect for human rights, the rule of law, and free and fair elections; enhancing economic prosperity; combating corruption; and improving security in the country.
+U.S. assistance promotes a healthy and open economy capable of sustainable growth, an improved business and investment climate, and the well-being and security of the Honduran people.
+The United States works with Honduras to address regional challenges – including irregular migration, the fight against corruption, transnational criminal networks, narcotics trafficking, money laundering, and trafficking in persons, not to mention encouraging and supporting Honduran efforts to protect the environment and combat climate change.

 U.S. Assistance to Honduras